SnappyJumper/Measure-Up/README.md

 Measure Up is a tool to help people transfer Imperial measurements over to Metric.

-It is useful for helping bakers, both at home and professional, transfer recipes ingredients over to a system of measurement that they are more used to.
+It is useful for helping bakers, both at home and professionally, transfer recipe ingredients over to a system of measurement that they are more used to.

 The website is easy to navigate and logs a history so the user can look back over the conversions they carried out.